Esevel

 But each day we endure this bad setup is an additional day we risk suffering a repetitive strain injury (RSI).

 A good work setup need not be expensive, but suffering an RSI certainly is.
-In this article we will show you how to set up a home office space for effective work – without burning a hole in your wallet!
+In this article we will show you some top home office setup idease for effective remote work – without burning a hole in your wallet!

 Understanding the psychology of working from home